Win the bidding war.

 - Quote: A quote is estimate plus your markup.
 After you know how much it costs you to produce a job, you put your quote together, which is usually what you give your customer and ensures the business makes a profit and grows financially.

-Why accuracy and software are important.
+Why fast, accurate estimates are important.

 When a prospective client walks through the doors and asks for a quote or an estimate to perform a job, giving them an accurate estimate is incredibly important.